deltaquebec/canons/README.md

 ### Why canons?

-The *page canon* is not merely a historical curiosity: it encodes an implicit geometry of reading.
-By reintroducing the proportional ideals of Villard, Van de Graaf, and Tufte into LaTeX, this project treats page composition as a mathematical artifact—balancing the aesthetic harmony of Renaissance design with the analytic control required for technical and academic documents.
+The *page canon* encodes an implicit geometry of information; by reintroducing the proportional ideals of Honnecourt, Van de Graaf, and Tufte into LaTeX, this project treats page composition as a mathematical artifact that balances the aesthetic harmony of Western Medieval and Renaissance design with the analytic control required for technical and academic documents.

-If you want **deterministic, reproducible** layouts from classical canons with explicit control of marginalia and gutters, and you **don't** want a full document class, use canons.
+If you want **deterministic, reproducible** layouts from classical canons with explicit control of marginalia and gutters, and you **do not** want a full document class, use canons.
 If you want a comprehensive book production framework, use `memoir` or KOMA-Script; if you want a curated editorial idiom, use `tufte-book`.

 ### Key Principles